Factors affecting software development costs

 -

 Large-scale projects.
-These solutions require integration with several systems and will have security and database components.
-This category includes multi-party software that works on several platforms — mobile and web.
+In such projects, we deal with complex solutions that require integration with several systems and have security and database components.
+This category includes multi-party software that works on several platforms—mobile and web.

 -

 Enterprise-grade projects.
-This type of project normally has more rigorous security, error handling, and logging features, and it is typically built on an underlying framework.
-Support systems designed for these solutions can handle up to three concurrent infrastructure faults before the users feel any impact.
+This type of project normally has more rigorous security, error handling, and logging requirements, and it is typically built on an underlying framework.
+Support systems designed for enterprise solutions can handle up to three concurrent infrastructure faults before the users feel any impact.
 The Uber mobile app is an example of an enterprise-grade project.

 7. Team composition and engagement model